Equine-assisted wellbeing programme

 Our group sessions are tailored to support the needs and personal development goals of the young people involved.

-• Led by a an experienced youth wellbeing facilitator and an equine behaviour specialist
+Led by an experienced youth well-being facilitator and an equine behaviour specialist

 Groups of 16: